Skip to navigation Skip to content

 • special circumstances exist in relation to the child (where special circumstances were not present at the time the interim decision was made) the interim period will end the day before special circumstances start applying.
 See Table 4 for details about special circumstances

-If a terminating event occurs for the case or the child within the interim period, adjust the interim period to end on the day before the terminating event, see Terminating events (Stage 2).
-For FTB purposes, see Family Assistance Guide, 2.1.1.70, Disputed care arrangements on how to treat payments in the event an interim period ends earlier.
+If a terminating event occurs for the child/ren within the interim period, adjust the interim period to end on the day before the terminating event, see Terminating events (Stage 2).
+For FTB purposes, see Family Assistance Guide 2.1.1.70 Disputed care arrangements on how to treat payments in the event an interim period ends earlier.

 If the case or assessment restarts for a child, the interim period does not restart automatically.
-A new interim care determination cannot be made unless the restart of the case is within the Maximum Interim Period of the earlier interim determination.
 A new care determination must be made from the date the assessment restarts.
-Actual care will be used to determine the percentage of care from the date of notification.
+A new interim care determination can only be made if all other requirements for an interim determination are met and:

 Go to Integrated Care - Making and recording care determination.